letolabs/letolabs.github.com/_posts/2012-09-18-quantifying-for-fun-and-profit.md

 Being able to enter data via SMS is a killer feature.
 Beeminder even lets you tell it what time of day to deliver an SMS, so I set it up to happen early in the morning.
 This way, I always get an early morning reminder to weigh in and record data.
+I also use Beeminder to track how many good-form squats that I do, and I have that SMS reminder come in around 11pm, when I am hopefully heading to bed and have the total for the day to record.

 I remember using the Hacker's Diet first on paper in a folder and then by maintaining a CSV file and using a custom GNUplot script to generate graphs in PNG format.
-It was awesomely nerdy but not very convenient.
+It was awesomely nerdy but not very convenient and hence easy to "forget" to record data.

 Also, if you start going above your trend (10 day moving average), Beeminder warns you and tells you that you *could* lose tomorrow.
 That is the inflection point between short-term you and long-term you (akrasia) and gives you the right information at the right time to change your behavior.
+It will also warn you that you are off-track and going to *lose today* without corrective measure.
+That is the beginning of the trend changing direction and is the time to act or fail.
+This is a huge motivator that should not be underestimated.

 Beeminder was the tracking side of my goal, the other side was doing the actual work and changing my eating patterns.
-Without
+Without the help of Josh Sabraw, I would not have been able to "stay on the yellow brick road".